A Brighter Way

-Sandstorm Gold Royalties holds a portfolio of over 200 royalties on mines around the world.
+Sandstorm Gold Royalties holds a portfolio of 230 royalties on mines around the world.
 We don’t operate the mines, limiting exposure to common operational risks.
 Our stringent due diligence process allows us to select some of the best mines in the world, providing stable cashflow and more exploration upside than any other gold royalty company.
 Less risk and more upside?
 Now that’s a bright idea.

 Similar to a music royalty, a gold royalty is simply a contract that gives the owner (i.e. a gold royalty company) rights to a portion of the final product.
 This can be a percentage of revenue or actual gold production (called a "stream").
 Gold royalty companies pay an upfront sum for royalty rights and use these contracts to finance mining companies in need of capital.
 Since royalties typically cover the life of a mine, gold royalty companies benefit from the exploration upside that may extend the life of the mine and increase the amount of revenue (or gold) they receive from the mine at no additional cost.